 Cash and cash equivalents include petty cash, change funds, amounts in deposits, money market accounts, and short-term investments with original maturities of three months or less.

-Investments are stated at cost plus interest earned, which approximates market.
+Investments are stated at cost.
 The County classifies certificates of deposit which have original maturity dates of more than three months but less than twelve months from the date of purchase, as investments.